 Tima’s keynote speaking session on December 12 highlighted the values and particulars of cloud security in the humanitarian international development sector.

-She emphasized ICC’s common services in many areas of information security to UN Agencies and other Partners who are leveraging cloud platforms to support humanitarian causes.
+She emphasized UNICC’s common services in many areas of information security to UN Agencies and other Partners who are leveraging cloud platforms to support humanitarian causes.
 Why common services?
 Each agency has its own people, processes and technology solutions for security – but together they can optimize and extend their security posture and delivery by learning from and collaborating with others.
-Common Secure services – ICC’s inter-Agency threat intelligence network – is just one way UN entities can best secure and improve their security positioning.
+Common Secure services – UNICC’s inter-Agency threat intelligence network – is just one way UN entities can best secure and improve their security positioning.

 Some United Nations Agencies have been leveraging cloud computing platforms for years, while others have been or still are cloud-averse.
 Some are avid and agile private, hybrid and public cloud users with decreasing on-premises footprints.
-In this keynote, Tima will share what has worked for many of ICC and its partner agencies and how the ICC continues to build security services that address the risks that the cloud brings in the context of delivering the sustainable development goals and other programs for social good.
+In this keynote, Tima will share what has worked for many of UNICC and its partner agencies and how the UNICC continues to build security services that address the risks that the cloud brings in the context of delivering the sustainable development goals and other programs for social good.

 For more information: